-2.1 You shall occupy the booked Exhibition Space as our licensee.
-You shall not obtain any right of exclusive possession, occupation of and/or any other proprietary interest in the Exhibition Space.
+2.1 You shall occupy the Exhibition Space that you book as our licensee.
+You shall not obtain any right of exclusive possession, occupation of and/or any other proprietary interest in that Exhibition Space.
 You shall not sublet, part with or share occupation of the Exhibition Space or any part of it.
 You may, with our prior written consent, share occupation of the Exhibition Space with other companies which are in the same corporate group as you or which are directly associated in business with you.

-2.2 We reserve the right to make changes in the layout of the Exhibition between at any time including, for example, due to a need to accommodate additional features or events in the Exhibition or to comply with any requirements or regulations of the Authorities and/or the owner/operator of the Venue.
-Accordingly, the allocation of an Exhibition Space number or description of a particular position on the plan for or the layout of the Exhibition is provisional and subject to alteration.
-If, as a result of any such changes, we need to reduce the size of your Exhibition Space, the Charges shall be reduced pro-rata to the reduction in the size of your Exhibition Space.
+2.2 We reserve the right to make changes in the layout of the Exhibition at any time including, for example, due to a need to accommodate additional features or events in the Exhibition or to comply with any requirements or regulations of the Authorities and/or the owner/operator of the Venue.
+Accordingly, the allocation of an Exhibition Space number or description of a particular position on the plan for or the layout of the Exhibition is provisional and subject to alteration in our sole discretion.
+If, as a result of any such changes, we need to increase or reduce the size of your Exhibition Space, the Charges shall be increased or reduced (as applicable) pro-rata to the relevant increase or reduction in the size of your Exhibition Space.

 2.3 The normal height limit on display spaces or other items is 2.5 metres.
-If you wish to construct a display of over 2.5 metres, you shall submit a proposal plan to us for our review and obtain our written approval.
+If you wish to construct a display of over 2.5 metres, you shall submit a proposal plan to us for our review and obtain our prior written approval to this display.

 2.4 You shall ensure that your Exhibition Space is clean, tidy and in good order at all times.
 If you fail to do so to our satisfaction, we reserve the right to remedy this at your cost and expense.

-2.6 In certain circumstances, you may wish to organise activities or events in your Exhibition Space which are or may in our opinion involve some risk to participants, the public and/or other people at the Exhibition or their property.
+2.6 In certain circumstances, you may wish to organise activities or events in your Exhibition Space which in our opinion may involve some risk to participants, the public and/or other people at the Exhibition or their property.
 In these circumstances, we may require you to: